hsnlab/escape/escape/doc/source/index.rst

 Infrastructure
 ^^^^^^^^^^^^^^

 The configuration of ``infrastructure`` layer controls the Mininet-based emulation.

 The ``TOPO`` path value defines the file which will be parsed and processed to build the Mininet structure.

 The ``FALLBACK-TOPO`` defines an inner class which can initiate a topology if the topology file is not found.

 The ``NETWORK-OPTS`` is an optional data which can be added to override the default constructor parameters of the Mininet class.

 The ``Controller``, ``EE``, ``Switch``, ``SAP`` and ``Link`` dictionaries can contain optional parameters for the constructors of the internal Mininet-based representation.
 In most cases these parameters need to be left unchanged.

 Other simple values can be added too to refine the control of the emulation such as enable/disable the xterm initiation for SAPs (``SAP-xterm``) or the cleanup task (``SHUTDOWN-CLEAN``).

-Summarized configuration entries:
+Schematic config description:

     `TOPO`
         (:any:`string`) Path of the topology :any:`NFFG` used to build the emulated network, e.g. ``examples/escape-mn-topo.nffg``
     `SHUTDOWN-CLEAN`
-        (:any:`bool`) Use the first received topologies to reset the detected domains before shutdown `SHUTDOWN-CLEAN`
+        (:any:`bool`) Uses the first received topologies to reset the detected domains before shutdown.
+    `SHUTDOWN-CLEAN`
-        (:any:`bool`) Initiate xterm windows for the SAPs `NETWORK-OPTS`
+        (:any:`bool`) Initiates xterm windows for the SAPs.
+    `NETWORK-OPTS`
-        (:class:`dict`) Optional parameters directly given to the main :class:`Mininet` object at build time `Controller`
+        (:class:`dict`) Optional parameters directly given to the main :class:`Mininet` object at build time.
+    `Controller`
-        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`Controller` object at build time
+        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`Controller` object at build time.

         `ip`
             (:any:`string`) IP address of the internal OpenFlow controller used for the Mininet's components, e.g. ``127.0.0.1``
         `port`
             (:any:`int`) Port the internal Openflow controller listens on, e.g. ``6653`` `EE`
-        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`EE` objects at build time `Link`
+        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`EE` objects at build time.
+    `Link`
-        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`Link` objects at build time `SAP`
+        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`Link` objects at build time.
+    `SAP`
-        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`SAP` objects at build time `Switch`
+        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`SAP` objects at build time.
+    `Switch`
-        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`Switch` objects at build time `FALLBACK-TOPO`
+        (:class:`dict`) Optional parameters directly given to the Mininet's :class:`Switch` objects at build time.
+    `FALLBACK-TOPO`
-        (:class:`dict`) Defines fallback topology for the Infrastructure layer (only for development)
+        (:class:`dict`) Defines fallback topology for the Infrastructure layer (only for development).

         `module`
             (:any:`string`) Python module name where `class` can be found, e.g. ``escape.infr.topology``